 Live video visits (i.e., telehealth or teletherapy) enable you to receive EI services during COVID-19.
-Live video visits are new to Illinois EI services and are ONLY being offered during the pandemic.
+Live video visits are new to Illinois’ EI system and are being offered during the pandemic.
 Here are some questions you may have about live video visits.

 Live video visits are EI services provided through the Internet.
 You and your EI provider will be present in real time.
 Over an Internet platform, you will see and hear your EI provider.
-Internet platforms vary; platforms may include Skype for Business and Zoom for Healthcare.
+Internet platforms vary; platforms may include Skype and Zoom.

-During COVID-19, all in-person EI visits are paused.
-To ensure children receive EI services, Illinois is implementing live video visits so you and your family can continue to receive EI services and supports during the pandemic.
+During COVID-19, live video visits are one of the safest ways to receive EI.
+Illinois has implemented live video visits so you and your family can continue to receive EI services and supports during the pandemic.

 Do Live Video Visits Require My Child to Sit in Front of a Screen for an Hour?

 Your child does not need to be present for the entire visit.
 Just like in-person visits, your EI service provides an opportunity for you to receive coaching from your EI provider.
 It may be helpful for the interventionist to see your interactions with your child or how your child is accomplishing certain tasks, but your child will not need to be in front of the screen for an hour.
 Your EI visit may also include the provider giving you feedback about strategies to use with your child.
 Also, if needed, you can split up your EI session into two 30-minute sessions.